temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

   - visibility
 ---

-A List Filter is the SQL-like string that is provided as the parameter to a [Visibility](/concepts/what-is-visibility) List API.
+The [Visibility](/concepts/what-is-visibility) List API requires you to provide a List Filter as an SQL-like string parameter.

-A List Filter contains [Search Attribute](/concepts/what-is-a-search-attribute) names, Search Attribute values, and [operators](#supported-operators) to pull a filtered list of Workflow Executions from the Visibility store.
+A List Filter includes [Search Attribute](/concepts/what-is-a-search-attribute) names, Search Attribute values, and [operators](#supported-operators) that allow it to retrieve a filtered list of Workflow Executions from the Visibility Store.

-List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive, and each List Filter is scoped by a single [Namespace](/concepts/what-is-a-namespace).
+List Filter [Search Attribute](/concepts/what-is-a-search-attribute) names are case sensitive.
+A single [Namespace](/concepts/what-is-a-namespace) scopes each List Filter.

-A List Filter that uses a time range has a resolution of 1 ns on [Elasticsearch](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster) and 1 µs for [SQL databases](/clusters/how-to-set-up-visibility-in-a-temporal-cluster).
+A List Filter using a time range provides a resolution of 1 ns on [Elasticsearch](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster) and 1 µs for [SQL databases](/clusters/how-to-set-up-visibility-in-a-temporal-cluster).

 ### Supported operators

-A List Filter contains [Search Attribute](/concepts/what-is-a-search-attribute) names, Search Attribute values, and the following supported operators:
+List Filters support the following operators:

 - **=, !=, >, >=, <, <=**
 - **AND, OR, ()**